pierrecabriere/react-authmanager/README.md

 ```

 ## 5 - Advanced configuration
-To edit default configuration of **react-authmanager**, you have to import the `Authmanager` and override the config object :
+To edit default configuration of **react-authmanager**, you have to import the `Authmanager` and override the config object:
 ```js
 import Authmanager from 'react-authmanager';